Pi-31415/ABECIS/README.md

 ```

 > Note: When running for the first time, it will automatically download the pre-trained model, and will take some time.

+## User Manual

+Please follow the steps on the application precisely, and it should be intuitive.
+A detailed user guide video and documentation is coming soon.